PatternsTechGit/PT_AngularForms/README.md

 ## What is angular form

+Forms are an integral part of a web application.
+Practically every application comes with forms to be filled in by the users.
 Applications use forms to enable users to log in, to update a profile, to enter sensitive information, and to perform many other data-entry tasks.

 Angular provides two different approaches to handle **user input** through **forms**:
 * Template-driven Forms